Shashwatsingh22/K8s_Management_Project/README.md

  2.Cluster on Multi Cloud Plateform:

-    In today’s industry , everyone needs all the architecture in multimode.
+    In today’s industry , everyone needs all the architecture in multicloud Cluster.
 As one slave is running on their local datacenter , another on AWS or Google clouds  and all are running on some other clouds .
      This is Multiclouds Architecture.